 About

 I received my Ph.D. in Anthropology from the University of Chicago in 1995 and have conducted extensive ethnographic research in south India.
-I am Professor Emerita at Appalachian State University in North Carolina.
-I took early retirement to work on my own writing, and to help others with theirs.
+I am Professor Emeritus at Appalachian State University in North Carolina, but have relocated to Seattle, my hometown.
+I took early retirement to work on my writing and to help others with theirs.
+My own ethnographic work analyzes how people relate to place and time, how they tell stories about themselves, and how various materialities (words, things, thoughts, deities, plants, animals) thread through and constitute social life.
+Among the analytic frameworks I draw upon in my writing are semeiotics, material history, phenomenology, and existential anthropology.

 Mines, Diane P. and Sarah Lamb, co-editors.
 2010.
 Everyday Life in South Asia, 2nd Edition.
 Bloomington: Indiana University Press.
 (First edition published 2002.)